 - TCS New York City Marathon – November

-In August 2017, there was an announcement of a new partnership which hopes to further expand the series thus adding more races, especially in Asia.
-But being added to this prestigious list is no small feat.
+In August 2017, there was an announcement of a new partnership which hopes to further expand the series by adding a seventh race by 2025.

 One of these races brings in not only a massive influx of tourism dollars, but requirements to truly be “enough” to make the list: